sindresorhus/sindresorhus.github.com/_apps/jiffy.md

 <table>
 	<tr>
 		<td>
 			Click a GIF for a larger preview.
-Click the preview to close it.
+Click the preview or press <kbd>esc</kbd> to close it.
 		</td>
 	</tr>
 	<tr>